-Transfection was performed using a Lipofectamine - 2000-based technique, according to the manufacturer's recommendations (Invitrogen).
-Specific synthetic inhibitors for miR-155, miR-100, and miR-let-7i, as well as the Cy3 dye-labeled anti-miR control inhibitor (AB/Ambion), were used in 30 nM concentration.
-For miRNA overexpression experiments, we used miR-155, miR-100, and miR-let-7i specific pre-miR miRNA precursors (mimics) and pre-miR miRNA negative control, in a final concentration of 30 nM (AB/Ambion).
-EC suspension was incorporated with the miRNA inhibitor/mimic and transfection reagent (Lipofectamine) complex and plated into the extracellular matrix pre-coated 12-well cell culture dishes (Celprogen), at a density ~10 ×5 cells/well.
+Transfection was performed using a Lipofectamine 2000-based technique, according to recommendations manufacturer's (Invitrogen).
+Specific synthetic inhibitors for miR-155, miR-100, and miR-let-7i, as well as the Cy3 dye-labeled antimiR control inhibitor (AB/Ambion), were used in 30 concentration.
+For miRNA overexpression experiments, we used miR-155, miR-100, and miRlet-7i specific pre-miR miRNA precursors (mimics) and pre-miR miRNA negative control, in a final concentration of 30 nM (AB/Ambion).
+EC suspension was incorporated with the miRNA inhibitor/mimic and transfection reagent (Lipofectamine) complex and plated into the extracellular matrix pre-coated 12-well cell culture dishes (Celprogen), at a density $\sim 10 \times ^5$ cells/well.
 This early-stage transfection is very efficient, since it occurs at an early period of cell adhesion, long before ECs acquire the polarity characteristic of primary cell cultures.
-Cells were transfected and plated in the serum-free endothelial cell medium; then after 6 hours a serum-containing EC medium was added to the cell cultures (media was purchased from Celprogen).
+Cells were transfected plated in the serum-free and endothelial cell medium; then after 6 hours a serum-containing EC medium was added to the cell cultures (media was purchased from Celprogen).
 At 24 hours after transfection, the samples were subjected to either Western blot analysis or in vitro EC morphogenesis/tube formation assay.